 Humanities Building, Room 219

-Professor and Chair of Hispanic Studies, Professor of Latin American Studies
+Professor of Hispanic & Latin American Studies

 Trans-Atlantic literatures of the 16th and 17th centuries, and colonial and contemporary Afro-Caribbean texts

 Neill Hall 200b

 Margaret (Molly) Olsen specializes in Trans-Atlantic literatures of the sixteenth and seventeenth centuries, as well as Afro-Caribbean texts of the colonial and contemporary periods.
 She believes that history is generally exclusive and incomplete, and her central research focuses on textually recuperating discourses that have been historically suppressed.
 Much of her research, for example, reveals the complex levels at which peoples of African descent have participated in the writing of the New World.
 Professor Olsen is equally interested in how legacies of dominance inform the present reality of many peoples across the globe.
 Most recently, she has found powerful tools of analysis in the relationship between colonialism and ecocriticism as she explores discursive struggles over land and nature.
 Here, she discovers many pitfalls of globalization for postcolonial populations.